Wingo206/Mr-Pizza/README.md

 Running the server:
 - navigate to Mr-Pizza/
 - run "node ./server.js"
-- to view the webpage, open your web browser and go to "https://127.0.0.1:8080/html/example.html".
+- to view the webpage, open your web browser and go to "https://127.0.0.1:8080/home/home.html".
 - There will likely be a prompt saying that the server is not secure which is fine, go to advanced and click proceed.
+- You can also try any of the other routes that are printed to the console.

 # Collaboration Instructions
 Directory Structure: